lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 10.** As there are degrees of wisdom, so of the fear of the Lord; but there is no degree of this fear so inferior or low, but it is a beginning, at least, of wisdom; and there is no degree of wisdom so high or perfect, but it hath its root in, or beginning, from this fear.— *Joseph Caryl.*

 **Verse 10.** *Beginning of wisdom.* The word translated *beginning* is of uncertain sense.
 It may signify the *first* in *time* only, and so the rudiments, first foundation, or groundwork, and so though the most necessary, yet the most imperfect part of the work.
 And if it should thus be understood here and in other places, the sense would be no more but this, that there were no true *wisdom,* which had not its foundation in piety and fear of God.
-But the word signifies the *first* in *dignity* as well as in order or time, and is frequently used for the chief or principal of any kind...And thus it is to be understood here, that *the fear of the Lord* (which signifies all piety) *is the principal or chief of wisdom,* as *sapientia prima* in Horace is the *principal* or most excellent wisdom; according to that of Job 28:28: *Unto man he said, Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding, that,* by way of eminence, the most excellent *wisdom* and understanding.— *Henry Hammond.*
+But the word signifies the *first* in *dignity* as well as in order or time, and is frequently used for the chief or principal of any kind...
+And thus it is to be understood here, that *the fear of the Lord* (which signifies all piety) *is the principal or chief of wisdom,* as *sapientia prima* in Horace is the *principal* or most excellent wisdom; according to that of Job 28:28: *Unto man he said, Behold, the fear of the Lord, that is wisdom; and to depart from evil is understanding, that,* by way of eminence, the most excellent *wisdom* and understanding.— *Henry Hammond.*

 **Verse 10.** *A good understanding have all they that do his commandments.* They which *do* the commandments have a good understanding; not they which speak of the commandments, nor they which write of the commandments, nor they which preach of the commandments, but they which do the commandments, have a good understanding.
 The rest have a false understanding, a vain understanding, an understanding like that of the scribes and pharisees, which was enough to condemn them, but not to save them.— *Henry Smith.*